Icinga/icinga2/doc/9-icinga2-api.md

     # service icinga2 restart

-If you prefer to set up the API manually you will have to perform the following steps:
+If you prefer to set up the API manually, you will have to perform the following steps:

 * Set up X.509 certificates for Icinga 2
 * Enable the `api` feature (`icinga2 feature enable api`)